 Michigan State University is regulated under Phase II of the National Pollutant Discharge Elimination System Storm Water Program.
 MSU is required to have an NPDES permit for its storm water discharges into the Red Cedar River because MSU is considered to be a small MS4 (Municipal Separate Storm Sewer System) operator in an urbanized area.
-Under NPDES regulations, MSU was required to develop a Storm Water Management Program which must be implemented using best management practices.
+Under NPDES regulations, MSU developed a Storm Water Management Program which must be implemented using best management practices.
 There are six minimum control measures required of the management plan.
 These include: public education and outreach, public participation, illicit discharge detection and elimination, construction site runoff control, post-construction runoff control and pollution prevention/good housekeeping practices.
-A copy of the plan is available here.
-You can also view the 2016 progress report here.

 A number of different storm water Best Management Practices (BMPs) are in place on MSU’s campus.
 These are described below: